Amazon celebrates accessibility in May

-While many organizations celebrate May 18 as Global Accessibility Awareness Day, the entire month of May is Accessibility Awareness Month at Amazon.
+While many organizations celebrate Global Accessibility Awareness Day (on May 17 in 2017, May 18 in 2018), the entire month of May is Accessibility Awareness Month at Amazon.
 It’s a full month of accessibility-related technical talks, workshops, and hands-on activities.
 These events are attended by thousands of Amazon employees across the country and around the world.

 The month kicked off with a presentation that included videos of nine visually impaired customers as they shopped on Amazon and shared their experiences.
 By listening to our customers explain what they love about Amazon – and what they don’t love – Amazon employees learn how to serve them better.